JeffReeves/spiffy-css/README.md

-# Stylishly
+# Spiffy

-My collection of cascading style sheets (CSS) for use with browser plugins like Stylish
+My collection of cascading style sheets (CSS) for use with browser plugins like Stylus

 ## How to Use